The other day at work, my colleague and I were caught up in a discussion on love and relationships.

 Perhaps then, the real illusion is that we expect love to be as effortless and natural as that initial feeling of falling.
 Yet once those dizzying romantic neurochemicals have subsided, we are baffled to find an individual in front of us who is equally as flawed, complex and frustrating as ourselves.

 I don’t believe that love in and of itself is an illusion.
 I believe the illusion is taking something real and warping it into a highly processed, refined product filled with harmful preservatives.
 One that is then packaged and marketed to us, fooling us into believing that there is one ‘soul mate’ out there who is capable of completing us and saving us from life’s inevitable setbacks.
 But this sort of thinking negates us from the personal responsibility of being the best version of ourselves we can be.
-It directs us to someone else to drape ourselves over and use as a crutch, rather than learning to exercise our muscles so we are strong enough to stand on our own.
+It directs us to a lover to drape ourselves over and use as a crutch, rather than learning to exercise our muscles so we are strong enough to stand on our own.
 It leaves us in an eternal hamster wheel, searching and searching, getting nowhere.

 I suppose then the real love story is the one we have with ourselves, for it is us we spend the most time with.
 Others come and go, marriage cannot seal our fates; whether it’s falling out of love or death, all we get is a temporary companion in the turbulent climate of life.